Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Methods

+After completing the pre-training process in the previous stage, two encoders that integrate dual molecular modalities were derived: a global encoder and a substructure encoder, for use in subsequent molecular representation tasks.

-We use the molecular structure encoder trained during the pretraining phase to encode molecular structures and their substructures, obtaining \( \mathbf{E}'_s \) and \( \mathbf{E}'_m \).
-For substructures, since the function of molecules is realized through a set of substructures, we need to model the interaction information of substructures.
-Therefore, we design a substructures self-attention(SSA) module to achieve this goal.
-We use the embedding matrix \( \mathbf{E}_s \) of all substructures as input to establish an attention mechanism between each substructure, and finally output an embedding matrix of equal size \( \mathbf{E}^*_s \in \mathbb{R}^{|\mathcal{S}| \times h} \).
+We employ the global encoder and substructure encoder trained during the pretraining phase to encode molecular structures and their substructures, obtaining \( \mathbf{E}'_n \) and \( \mathbf{E}'_s \).
+For substructures, as the function of molecules is realized through a set of substructures, it is necessary to model the interactions between these substructures.
+Therefore, we introduce a Substructure Self-Attention (SSA) module \citep{ssa} to achieve this goal.
+We use the embedding matrix \( \mathbf{E}'_s \) of all substructures as input to establish an attention mechanism between each substructure, and finally output an embedding matrix of equal size \( \mathbf{E}^*_s \in \mathbb{R}^{|\mathcal{S}| \times dim} \).
 The self-attention layer is defined as follows:

-\( \mathcal{Attn}_{self} \) denotes the self-attention mechanism defined by the following formula:
+\( \mathcal{Attn}_{self} \) denotes the self-attention mechanism \citep{attention} defined by the following formula: